memgraph/docs/products/memgraph/upcoming/tutorials/replication.md

-## How to Set Up Replication on a Small Cluster (Enterprise)
+## How to set up replication on a small cluster (Enterprise)

-This article is a part of a series intended to showcase Memgraph's features, and bring the user up to speed on developing with Memgraph.
+This article is a part of a series intended to showcase Memgraph's features and bring the user up to speed on developing with Memgraph.

 We highly recommend checking out the other articles from this series which